promne/sonarqube/README.md

 To login to your SonarQube server as admin, browse to the **sonarqube-admin-password** secret in your OpenShift `tools` project, reveal the password and use it to login.

 ## Congratulations - You now have a running SonarQube server instance
 You can now browse your SonarQube server site.
-To find the link, browse to the overview of your `tools` project using the OpenShift console and click on the url for the **SonarQube Application**.
+To find the link, browse to the overview of your `tools` project using the OpenShift console and click on the URL for the **SonarQube Application**.

 ## Optional GitHub Authentication